Zaki Khan Zand

-Zaki Khan Zand (died June 6, 1779) was an Iranian military commander and contender for the throne.
-A member of the Zand dynasty of Iran, Zaki Khan, though he never became the ruler of Iran, managed to exert power over the country during the three months between the death of his half-brother Karim Khan, on 2 March 1779, and his own brutal death.
+Zaki Khan Zand (died 6 June 1779) was an Iranian military commander and contender for the throne.
+A member of the Zand dynasty of Iran, Zaki Khan, though he never became the ruler of Iran, managed to exert power over the country during the three months between the death of his half-brother Karim Khan Zand, on 2 March 1779, and his own brutal death.

 Origins and early years

 Zaki Khan was born into the Zand tribe, who had been uprooted by Nader Shah from their ancestral lands near Hamadan, in the central Iranian region of Lorestan, and settled in Northern Khorasan.
 At Nader's death in 1747, the Zand returned to Lorestan, and their leader Karim Khan managed to gain vast political power, taking control of Isfahan in 1750, where they installed a puppet underage shah, Ismail III.
 Karim Khan never took the title of shah but had himself addressed as "vakil" (deputy) even as he was the ruler over most of Central and Western Iran.
 Zaki Khan was doubly related to Karim Khan: he was his first cousin through their fathers, and his half-brother on the mother's side.
-The fortunes of Zaki Khan followed those of his half-brother and protector, and he was considered of his main generals.
+The fortunes of Zaki Khan followed those of his half-brother and protector, and he was considered one of his main generals.

 First rebellion and years as a general (1763–1779)

 However, Iranian sources note that Zaki Khan was by then already infamous for his cruelty and opportunism.
-In 1763, returning from the last campaign against Azad Khan Afghan in Azerbaijan, seemingly disappointed by a lack of recognition from the ruler, Zaki Khan seized the former Safavid capital of Isfahan for himself, and exploited mercilessly its population.
+In 1763, returning from the last campaign against Azad Khan Afghan in Azerbaijan, seemingly disappointed by a lack of recognition from the ruler, Zaki Khan seized the former Safavid capital of Isfahan for himself, and mercilessly exploited its population.
 When Karim Khan learned of these exactions, he personally marched on Isfahan.
 Zaki Khan fled from him to Dezful, in Khuzestan, recruiting Bakhtiari warriors on the way, and then allying himself with the rebellious governor of Dezful.
 After a year of unsuccessful fighting and negotiations, Zaki Khan eventually begged for the mercy of his brother, and received it.

 During the next fifteen years, Zaki Khan remained one of the main generals of Karim Khan.
 He led forces to submit principalities on the Persian Gulf coast, the main one a naval expedition against Oman in 1773, that ended in total failure and Zaki's disgrace.
 Two years later however, he was assigned a punitive expedition against the Qajar stronghold of Mazandaran, by the Caspian Sea.
 There, he succeeded, and left a reputation of brutal terror.